gitarcode/rules/rules/code-review/pr-summary.md

 title: "PR Summary Enhancement"
 description: "Automatically enhance pull request descriptions with concise AI-generated summaries"
 slug: "pr_summary"
-when: "New commits pushed to existing PR with meaningful functionality, bug fixes, or architectural changes"
+when: "PR is created or new commits are pushed with meaningful functionality, bug fixes, or architectural changes"
 actions: "Update or append 'Summary by Gitar' section to PR description with technical summary"
 integrations: "github"
 ---